usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 Echoes the NISO JATS (and NISO STS) `mixed-citation` element.

-For references to standards, std (qv) may be preferred.
+For references to standards, std may be preferred.

 ## Prose